DaRuDaTrOlLeR/MLP-Autoencoder/README.md

 School Project -> my first MLP Autoencoder.
-NOTE we ran models on a MNIST dataset.
+NOTE: The model was trained on an MNIST dataset.